Close Search

 Other Tag Opportunities

 Following the main drawing, any remaining permits available for elk and antelope will be available to residents and non-residents on a first-come, first-served basis.
 These permits are referred to as first-come permits.
 Applications will be accepted by mail on or after 8 a.m.
-MST on March 17, 2025.
+MST on March 16, 2026.
 A list of leftover permits is available online at www.azgfd.gov/Hunting under “Big Game Draw” or at any Department office.
 Arizona does not have a landowner tag system.
-They offer one raffle tag for each of the big game species within the state.
-The lucky winner of each of the big game Super Raffle tags will be permitted to hunt for 365 days beginning August 15, 2025.
+They offer raffle tags for each of the big game species within the state.
+The lucky winner of each of the big game Super Raffle tags will be permitted to hunt for up to 365 days beginning August 15, 2026.
 All public land within all game management units will be open to hunt.
-All entries are $10, and non-residents can participate.
-All raffle entries must be purchased within the state of Arizona to be valid.
+All residents and non-residents can participate.
+All raffle tickets must be purchased within the state of Arizona to be valid.

 Refunds/Returns/Transfers

-Applicants will have their permits mailed out by early April.
+Applicants will have their permits mailed out by April 1, 2026.
 You can update your credit card information until the update card period has ended.
 Keep an eye on the AZGFD website for the deadline to update your card information.
 You cannot modify your application once it is submitted.

 Harvest Reporting

-All elk, antelope, and deer harvest reporting in Arizona is voluntary.
-We strongly encourage all hunters to complete their hunt survey to help with accurate harvest data.
+Elk and antelope harvest reporting in Arizona is voluntary.
+We strongly encourage all hunters to complete their hunt survey to help with accurate harvest data

 Access